 - Launch new triggers in relation to the customer’s lifecycle;

-- Update the design of trigger mailings, as the auditor has made basic changes;
+- Update the design of trigger campaigns since the auditor only made basic changes;

-- Conduct A/B tests, including checking the impact of email subject lines and target button names on clicks and reach.
+- Conduct A/B tests and check the impact of email subject lines and target button texts on click and reach metrics.

-A marketing audit is worth doing if you want to increase your mailing revenues but are unsure of what the next step is and what to prioritize.
+A marketing audit is worth doing if you want to increase your email revenue but are unsure of what the next step is and what to prioritize.
 When your time resources are limited, or you don’t have the budget for an external audit, you can check the trigger mailings yourself.
 Here are some simple tips:

 Be a mystery shopper.
-Register as a new user and browse the website on their behalf, put the goods in the shopping cart, and see what mailings will be sent to the registered email.
-Based on this data, make a flow and time diagram: how many emails you received, within which timeframe, and after what actions you took on the website.
-Check it against a communication map.
-By doing this, you will understand whether all mailings are sent on time, whether product recommendations are configured correctly, how much time passes between emails, and whether they are clogging up the customer’s inbox.
+Register as a new user and browse the website, adding goods to your cart.
+See which emails are sent to the registered email.
+Based on this data, make a flow and time diagram: how many emails you received, within what timeframe, and after which of your actions on the website.
+Compare this with your communication map.
+By doing this, you will understand whether all campaigns are sent on time, whether product recommendations are configured correctly, how much time passes between emails, and whether they are clogging up the customer’s inbox.

-Review your mailing submission reports regularly.
-Compare the scheduled trigger dispatches and emails that actually went to customers.
+Review your campaign reports regularly.
+Compare the scheduled triggers and emails that were actually sent to customers.
 If both lists don’t match up, you’ll know where to look and find errors.

-Consult with your personal manager.
+Consult with your personal customer success manager.
 If you use the Mindbox system, then you’ll be assigned a personal manager.
-Your personal manager can help with the technical implementation of mechanics and assist with setting up triggers.
+They can help with the technical implementation of campaigns and assist with the setup of triggers.

-Use brainstorming to create a list of A/B tests.
-Invite your team for a coffee and, in a relaxed atmosphere, jot down a list of tests.
+Brainstorm a list of A/B tests.
+Invite your team for a coffee and, in a relaxed atmosphere, jot down a list of potential tests.
 We are all human.
-We receive emails regularly and know what to expect from our daily emails.
-Thus issues are resolved using common sense.
+We receive campaigns regularly and know what to expect from our daily emails.

-Start optimization from the active base.
-You won’t be able to reconfigure all mailings at once, so prioritizing is essential.
+Start optimization from campaigns for your active customer base.
+You won’t be able to reconfigure all campaigns at once, so prioritizing is essential.